Residence Halls & Eastview Terrace

 - Darts and dart boards are not permitted.

 - Because of the costly cumulative deterioration of physical facilities, the use of tape, adhesives, putty, glue, paste, nails, tacks, staples, and screws on walls, furniture, doors, or other woodwork or glass is not permitted.
-Students may utilize products such as Command brand.
+Students may use products such as Command brand.

 - No painting or papering of rooms or furniture is permitted.

 Students may decorate the surface of their room door facing the corridor according to the following guidelines.
 Adhering to these guidelines will protect doors from unusually harsh wear, eliminate potential fire hazards, and ensure the free movement/access in the corridor.
 Do not place decorations on the exterior of the building.